AlbertBS2/Endodontic-Files-Project/README.md

 [V. File Structure](#file-structure)

 ## Description
-This Python project processes multiple .xlsx files (containing results from tests performed on edodontic files) to generate a graph combining all the results.
+This Python project processes multiple .xlsx files (containing results from tests performed on endodontic files) to generate a graph combining all the results.
 It also provides tables with mean and standard deviation calculations.

 ## Prerequisites
 Make sure you have the following installed: